-Did you know that your spouse can participate in the Solo 401(k) Plan?
-That’s right!
-Your spouse can make a contribution if he/she earns compensation from the business.
+Your spouse can participate in the Solo 401(k) Plan if he/she earns compensation from the business.
 He or she can make separate and equal contributions.
 This increases the annual contribution to $112,000 (under 50) or $124,000 (over 50) for 2019.

 We wrote the book on the Solo 401(k)